 Juvenile Batten disease is a rare, inherited neurodegenerative disorder.
-It is the most common of the five types of Batten disease, also known as neuronal ceroid lipofuscinoses (NCL).
-It is sometimes referred to as CLN3 disease or Spielmeyer-Vogt-Sjogren-Batten disease.
+The most common form of Batten disease, also known as neuronal ceroid lipofuscinoses (NCL), juveline Batten is sometimes referred to as CLN3 disease or Spielmeyer-Vogt-Sjogren-Batten disease.

-One of the early signs of juvenile Batten disease is impaired vision, usually occurring between the ages of 5 and 8.
+One of the early signs of juvenile Batten disease is impaired vision, usually occurring between ages 4 and 8.
 Vision changes rapidly, and might be completely lost by late childhood or adolescence.

 Around the same age, children start having difficulties concentrating and learning new information.
 They also lose previously acquired skills and have problems speaking in complete sentences.

-During adolescence, patients develop movement abnormalities where muscles become rigid and stiff, causing them to move slowly and have a stooped posture.
+During adolescence, individuals with the disorder develop movement abnormalities in which muscles become rigid and stiff, causing them to move slowly and have a stooped posture.
 Eventually, patients lose the ability to walk independently and require a wheelchair.

-In rare cases, patients develop heart problems during adolescence or early adulthood, including an increase in the size of the heart muscle, a condition known as hypertrophic cardiomyopathy, and heart rhythm abnormalities.
+In rare cases, patients develop heart problems during adolescence or early adulthood, including an increase in the size of the heart muscle, a condition known as hypertrophic cardiomyopathy, and heart rhythm issues.

-Around 10 years old, seizures start to occur, the first of which are usually motor seizures, characterized by stiff muscles, loss of consciousness, and jerking movements.
+At around 10 years old, seizures start to occur, the first of which are usually generalized motor seizures, also called tonic seizures, characterized by stiff muscles, loss of consciousness, and jerking movements.
 Later on, different types of seizures may develop, which may change over time.

-Juvenile Batten disease patients usually live until their late teens or early 20s, but may occasionally live longer.
+Juvenile Batten disease patients usually live until their late teens or early 20s, although some individuals may live longer.

-There is currently no cure for juvenile Batten disease, and available treatments focus on easing the symptoms.
+There currently is no cure for juvenile Batten disease.
+Thus, available treatments focus on easing its symptoms.

 Seizures can be controlled with anticonvulsants.
 Because the types of seizures change over time, patients usually receive more than one kind of anticonvulsant over the course of their disease.

-Gene therapy, which involves the delivery of the functional CLN3 gene to the patient’s body using a harmless virus, and stem cell therapy, the transplantation of healthy human stem cells that have the intact CLN3 gene, are experimental therapies in development for the treatment of juvenile Batten disease.
+Gene therapy, which involves the delivery of the functional CLN3 gene to the patient’s body using a harmless virus, and stem cell therapy, or a transplant of healthy human stem cells that have the intact CLN3 gene, are experimental therapies in development for the treatment of juvenile Batten disease.

 Batten Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.